 Review of set theory, the predicate calculus, relations, relational algebra and formal specification concepts; algebraic and model based specifications; the role of formal specifications in software engineering.
 The Event-B notation, the role of proof obligations and refinement, the LTL and CTL temporal logics, the model checking approach and techniques.

-At the completion of this unit students will be able to -
+At the completion of this unit, students should be able to:

 Examination (2 hours): 50%; In-semester assessment: 50%